richgieg/CppND-Capstone-Project/README.md

 `getFirstInactive` method which returns the first inactive entity in the pool (useful for `EnemySpawner`, etc.)
 - `EnemySpawner` is responsible for spawning enemies over time
-- `Player` and `Enemy` inherit from `Entity`, since `Entity` implements the common functionality fo manipulating a sprite on screen
+- `Player` and `Enemy` inherit from `Entity`, since `Entity` implements the common functionality for manipulating a sprite on screen
 - `GameOverScreen` is responsible for showing "game over" text and dimming the background
 - `Texture2DHandle` is an RAII wrapper class for unsafe `Texture2D` structures returned by the raylib library (representing spritesheets and background images)